TheoFEM-TUM/FLOW-OTTER/README.md

 Each PerQueue command can also be used with the `-h` flag to get further information.

 Almost all parameters are read from the config YAML file at run time and can thus be changed before resubmitting the task.
-Exceptions are all resource strings (see `pq modify r -i ID`), the parameter `num_simulations`, the initially provided path to the config yaml file (both internally saved by Perqueue), and the branch config yaml files (for `num_simulations` > 1).
-If you want to change parameters in the branch config yaml files, you can resubmit the first task `check_simulation_type`.
+Exceptions are all resource strings (see `pq modify r -i ID`), the parameter `num_simulations`, the initially provided path to the config YAML file (both internally saved by Perqueue, checkout `pq modify a -i ID`), and the branch config YAML files (for `num_simulations` > 1).
+If you want to change parameters in the branch config YAML files, you can resubmit the first task `check_simulation_type`.

 ## Parameters